Advanced Persistent Threat Definition

 Characteristics of an APT Attack

-Since APT attackers use different techniques from ordinary hackers, they leave behind different signs.
-In addition to spear-phishing campaigns that target organization leaders, symptoms of an APT attack include:
+Since advanced persistent threats use different techniques from ordinary hackers, they leave behind different signs.
+In addition to spear-phishing campaigns that target organization leaders, symptoms of an advanced persistent threat attack include:

 - Unusual activity on user accounts, such as an increase in high-level logins late at night